kaomoneus/jetmake/jetmake/readme.md

 indented to simplify compound C++ projects development.
 While using poor cmake methods you should collect sources manually, add includes and libs, control linker and compile flags, think about directories structure.
-With Jetmake you just put sources into folder with you lib or tool name and it recognizes it as a project.
+With Jetmake you just put sources into folder with your lib or tool name and it recognizes it as a project.
 The only thing you need is to follow jetmake directories structure.

 ## How to use
 As you could notice current repo contains some demo project.
-Everything related to jetmake is placed in subdirectory with same name.
-And this is the only thing you need to deploy your own project.
+Everything related to jetmake is placed in "jetmake" subdirectory.
+And this is directory is the only thing you need to deploy your own project.

+### "Project" is a project tree
 When we say "project" we mean project tree with subprojects included.

 ### What should you do on top level?